jmcuneo/a2-shortstack/README.md

-a2-eshabajwa1.glitch.me/
+a2-eshabajwa.glitch.me/

 ## How many more credits do your students need?
 This site takes in a students name, how many credits they have earned, and how many credits they need.
-Then it calculates how many credits they need.
+Then it calculates how many more credits they need to graduate.

 ## Technical Achievements
-I created single page app that provides a way to enter student data and displays server data (after hitting the submit buttion, didn't have time to fix that bug.)
+I created single page app that provides a way to enter student data and displays server's data and the history of the data.
+This can be used so teachers or professors can reference the information if they need to.
-The drived field Credits Left

-I was able to impletent a way to delete any sudent in the list on the sever side.
-I added a comfermation alert to the user knows that they are deleting a student
+I was able to impletent a way to delete any student in the list on the sever side.
+I added a comfermation alert to the user knows that they are deleting a student.
+Even if the student is deleted.

 ### Design/Evaluation Achievements
 Note: These think alouds happened before I styled the HTML